JamesCalebWay/JamesCalebWay.github.io/project2.md

 make given
 ```

-To simplify things further you can modify the make file to include your files.
+To simplify things further you can modify the makefile to include your files.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 [Back to Portfolio](./)